 The proportion spent by union officials on facility time was:

-1 to 50% of working hours: three representatives
+- 1 to 50% of working hours: five representatives

 No hours were spent on paid trade union activities.